 COVID-19 arrived, canceling our travel plans but not our commitment.
 In fact, there’s never been a better time to practice what we preach: be ready to pivot!
-We’re using this pandemic pause to deepen relationships, explore new contacts, and refine our services.
-We’re providing custom coaching and training in five key areas: leadership development, team health, organizational effectiveness, strategic planning, and decision making/ project management.
+We used the pandemic pause to deepen relationships, explore new contacts, and refine our services.
+We developed an operational blueprint to help community organizations enhance team health, improve organizational effectiveness, and implement their vision and strategic blueprint.
 While conflict resolution still underlines our training, it’s an outcome rather than a goal.
 Consolution has evolved to mean finding “constructive solutions” to help community organizations optimize their performance and maximize their impact.

 How can we help you?

 To friends old and new: we invite you to join our Consolution network!
 To get more information, contact us at www.theconsolutionproject.org.
 In these unprecedented times, the only certainty is change.
-Let’s work together to make sure our community organizations are healthy, effective, and sustainable to handle whatever challenges lie ahead.
+Let’s work together to ensure our community organizations are healthy, effective, and thriving to handle whatever challenges lie ahead.